|Overview of Adjustable Saddle Tree Systems |

 The newest innovation in adjustable tree systems replaces the need for gullet plates and allows saddle width to be adjusted to almost any width with the use of an Allen (hex) wrench.

-Here is an overview of the various types of adjustable tree and interchangeable gullet systems available from Dover Saddlery.
+Here is an overview of the various types of adjustable saddle trees and interchangeable gullet systems available from Dover Saddlery.

 RTF (Rotate To Fit)--The latest saddle tree adjustment system is found in the Circuit Premier Victory Saddle and Circuit Elite Saddle available exclusively from Dover Saddlery.
 RTF is revolutionary in its ability to allow a rider to change the tree width by fractions of an inch with just a twist of an Allen wrench inserted into a discreet slot located on top of the pommel.
 No additional tools and no strength are required to make the change.
 Adjustments are so quick and easy that they can be done while the saddle sits on a horse's back to achieve a precise fit.
 The system is also durable enough so that one saddle can be adjusted for use on multiple horses throughout the day--perfect for riders with multiple horses.